‹ Back to Insights

 Quantifying the Effectiveness of Plasma Treatment

-As noted above, each plasma treatment solution needs to be designed to match each particular application.
+As noted above, each plasma treatment solution must be designed to match each application.
 For example, for vacuum plasma processes, the following parameters all affect the outcome and need to be controlled:

 • Chamber pressure